baranwalaman/CSSPractice/README.md

-# CSS Practice Questions
+# CSS and HTML Practice Questions

-Here in this repository I have solved some of the CSS Questions
+Here in this repository I have solved some of the CSS & HTML Questions